Sort by

 For more than 30 years, Nestlé has been at the forefront of offering coffee packaged in capsules that ensure quality and freshness, delivered through machines that use a precise amount of water and energy for each cup.

 We are committed to giving all of our coffee capsules a second life after use.
-This requires a range of solutions including making our packaging circular, piloting and scaling new materials and technologies, as well as investing in well-functioning sorting and recycling infrastructure.
+This requires a range of solutions including working towards packing circularity, piloting and scaling new materials, like compostable paper-based and technologies, as well as investing in well-functioning sorting and recycling/composting infrastructure.

 Assessing the environmental impact of coffee capsules